peterkariukimutuura/newspaperWebsite/README.md

 <p align="center">
-  A website created with HTML & CSS
+  A website created with HTML, CSS & JS
 </p>

 ### Project Overview

-- A project which allows to create a website with HTML and CSS
+- A project which allows to create a website with HTML, CSS, JS
-- Website welcomes new innovations, ideas and coding languages to add some features for the site!
+- Website welcomes new innovations, ideas and with new coding languages (other than above) to add some features!

 ### Features to consider

- - Feedback section
+ - Give storage for feedback comments
  - Responsive for app & tablet view
+ - Accessibility

 ### Contributing

 This project is open to new ideas, designs and features.
 If you would like to contribute, raise an issue (see below).
-The project looks forward to future pull requests and any inquiries let us know!
+The project looks forward to future pull requests.
+Any inquiries let us know!

 <!-- ALL-CONTRIBUTORS-LIST:START -->